US surpasses 10 million confirmed coronavirus cases of COVID-19

 - 10 million: 10 days (Nov.
 9)

 Texas, California and Florida top the list of states with the most cases since the pandemic began.
-According to the latest data from Johns Hopkins University, Texas has had 990,930 total cases, California has had 972,713 cases and Florida has had 843,897.
+According to the latest data from JHU, Texas has had 1,055,508 total cases, California, 1,027,509 cases and Florida, 875,096.

 The seven-day rolling average for daily new cases in the U.S. rose over the past two weeks from more than 64,000 on Oct.
 24 to nearly 104,000 on Nov.
 7, according to the university’s data.

-The U.S. also leads the world with more than 237,000 deaths related to COVID-19.
+The U.S. also leads the world with 246,006 deaths related to COVID-19.
 The seven-day rolling average for daily new deaths rose over the past two weeks from 801 on Oct.
 24 to 930 on Nov.
-7, the university said.
+7, Johns Hopkins said.

-The worldwide total of coronavirus cases passed 50 million Sunday with more than 1.2 million deaths.
-Of the 190 countries that have reported positive COVID-19 cases, 181 have yet to reach 1 million for the entire pandemic.
+The worldwide total of coronavirus cases passed 50 million Nov.
+8, with more than 1.2 million deaths.
+Of the 190 countries that have reported positive COVID-19 cases, 181 had yet to reach 1 million for the entire pandemic.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.